-- · Problems with contact lenses and lens care products could result in serious injury to the eye.
+- Problems with contact lenses and lens care products could result in serious Froblems with coincid reines and one loss care products could result in serious injury to the eye.
 It is essential that patients follow their eye care practitioner's direction and all labeling instructions for proper use of lenses and lens care products, including the lens case.
-Eve problems, including corneal ulcers, can develop rapidly and lead to loss of vision. - .
-When prescribed for Frequent / Planned Replacement Wear, the need for strict compliance with the care regimen including cleaning of the lens case, wearing restrictions, wearing schedule, and follow-up visit schedule should be emphasized to the - Studies have shown that contact lens wearers who are smokers have a higher incidence
+Eye problems, including corneal ulcers, can develop rapidly and lead to loss of vision.
+When prescribed for Frequent / Planned Replacement Wear the need for strict - compliance with the care regimen including cleaning of the lens case, wearing restrictions, wearing schedule, and follow-up visit schedule should be emphasized to the patient. - Studies have shown that contact lens wearers who are smokers have a higher incidence of adverse reactions than nonsmokers.